MHK213/Clean-Code-CPP-50-Algorithm-Challenges-Level2/README.md

 # 🚀 C++ Problem Solving – Level 02

-This repository contains solutions to Level 02 programming problems designed to strengthen your fundamental skills in C++.
-Each problem focuses on key logic-building techniques, control flow mastery, and understanding the behavior of common built-in functions by recreating them manually.
+This repository contains solutions to programming problems I solved while taking the Algorithms and Problem Solving Level 2 course.
+The problems helped me develop my basic C++ skills.
+Each problem focuses on basic logic construction techniques and understanding the behavior of common built-in functions by manually recreating them.
 ---

 ## 🧠 Objectives

 - Strengthen understanding of core programming concepts.
-- Practice solving real-world-like problems using basic constructs.
 - Re-implement built-in C++ functions from scratch to understand inner workings.
 - **Learn reusability** by breaking logic into reusable helper functions.
 - Improve code organization and problem decomposition skills.